Variants of Lehmer's speculation for newforms: Introduction and statement of results

 (iii) Using the methods in this paper, one can obtain a generalization of Theorem~\ref{Power} for all odd $\alpha$, as well as analogous results for odd weights and forms with real Nebentypus. \end{ThreeRemarks}

 These results are related to lower bounds for the number of prime divisors of coefficients of newforms.
 We obtain a general theorem (see Theorem~\ref{PrimeDivisorsGeneral}) which implies the following lower bound for $\Omega(\tau(n)),$ the number of prime divisors (counted with multiplicity) of $\tau(n)$.
-As usual, we let $\omega(n)$ denote the number of distinct prime divisors of $n.$
+As usual, we let $\omega(n)$ denote the number of distinct prime divisors of $n,$ and we let $\ord_p(n)$ denote the power of $p$ dividing $n.$